luca-conterio/SimpleFS/README.md

 ## Overview

-A simple simulated file system structure that works totally in RAM.
+A simulated file system structure that works totally in RAM.
 It uses a tree structure to store directory contents, maintaining the file system structure.

 Tree nodes (resources) can be files or directories.